 After noon, set sail for Luxor; upon arrival, stay overnight on board.

-After breakfast, check out of the boat.
-Your tour guide and a private air-conditioned car will then accompany you as you finish your nine-day Egypt Easter vacation by seeing the main sights in Luxor, beginning at:
+After breakfast, check out of the ship.
+Your tour guide and a private air-conditioned car will then accompany you as you finish your 9-day Egypt trip schedule by seeing the major sites in Luxor, beginning at:

 The Kings’ Valley

 It is one of the most popular Egypt tourist destinations and the last resting place of Egypt’s kings from the 18th to the 20th dynasties.
 Tombs here include those of Ramses II and Tutankhamen.
 The tombs were fully furnished with everything a monarch may want in the afterlife in terms of material things.
 The majority of the interior decorations are still in good condition.
 During your travel to Egypt, you must see the Valley of the Kings.